Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - Delete Comments

 **Commenting on blogs**

-I decided to avail of the flexibility of a non relational database by simply storing comments in a array within the blog object.
+I decided to avail of the flexibility of a non relational database by simply storing comments in an array within the blog object.
+To maintain visability of which user commented without relating directly back to the user object within the database I pushed the username as part of the comment.

 **CRUD**